CopernicaMarketingSoftware/Documentation/Publisher/en/dkim.md

 Before we introduced sender domains, Copernica users had to manage their own DKIM keys.
-Users had to manually store (copy-paste) the public keys in DNS, and had they had to rotate their keys once in a while.
+Users had to manually store (copy-paste) the public keys in DNS, and they had to rotate their keys once in a while.
 The new sender domain technology makes this manual editing obsolute: it all happens automatically.

 However, in the old Publisher environment you can still find some leftover forms